fansalon/TEconsensus/README.md

 **Important**

 The command above will download all the types of repeated sequences (including satellite, simple repeat, rRNA, tRNA, artefacts, ..).
-If you are interested in quantifying exclusively the expression of Transposable Elements (e.g. LINE, SINE, LTR, DNA, RC, Other, Retroposon \[SVA\]) we recommend to type the following line of code to generate the TE consensus sequence file"
+If you are interested in quantifying exclusively the expression of Transposable Elements (e.g. LINE, SINE, LTR, DNA, RC, Other, Retroposon \[SVA\]) we recommend to type the following line of code to generate the TE consensus sequence file\

 ```
 ```